 There are many different types, sizes, and styles of banjos.
 For well over a century, the banjo has been a medium for experimentation, innovation, and beautiful art and ornamentation.
 The breadth of possible tones, sounds, and playing styles can be pretty mind-boggling for the uninitiated, so no doubt, finding just the right banjo can be a long, somewhat confusing process that requires some self-study.
 There are numerous great resources about the lengthy history of banjos and the development of modern designs, as well as the many great builders and offerings in the industry today.
 Here at CMB, we aim to help guide and educate customers about the features and design of modern banjos, and in particular, the models and options we offer.

 At CMB, we specialize in open-back banjos and banjo ukes.
-We provide several production models that are highly customizable with options that will suit a wide variety of sonic and aesthetic preferences.
+Most of our models are highly customizable with options that will suit a wide variety of sonic and aesthetic preferences.
 Each CMB model line is fundamentally different from the next in terms of building processes, materials, and aesthetic design.
 In this buying guide we will address some of the considerations of the various features we offer.
 We hope you will use this guide along with our photos, videos, sound clips, price builder, and other information to hone in on the features you are looking for.

 Wood.
 The traditional modern American banjo-making wood is maple (Acer saccharum, Acer rubrum) because of its availability, strength, tight grain, and workability.
 Maple has a whitish color that takes stain well, and can be highly figured.
 Other traditional American banjo woods are black cherry (Prunus serotina), which has a rich reddish-brown color that darkens with age, and black walnut (Juglans nigra), which has a beautiful purplish-brown color and more open grain.
 The twentieth century has seen the introduction of more exotic woods such as mahogany (Swietenia macrophylla) and rosewood (Dalbergia spp.).
 Species such as rosewood offer very dense and colorful woods that simply don’t exist in the USA, and have a very noticeable effect on the tone, resonance, and overall look and feel of an instrument.
 Because of their popularity for instruments and woodworking, many of these exotic species are becoming threatened from overharvesting, with diminishing availability.